Lancaster makes PGA Tour

 rolls out of your system before the rest of the week, or hope

-to ride your current wave of die roll luck to become the Tiger
+to ride your current wave of dice luck to become the Tiger Woods

 The Thursday late night die rolling tradition lives on.
 All